7Dany6/MLDM-exam-project/README.md

 last version of train_data is available at https://drive.google.com/drive/folders/1vmfkbtG4s8SLfsyLwO5vDTCfq65n4PPq?usp=share_link

-29.11 - Daniil Sulimov: Due to the computational power of my laplop, futher experiments will be conveyed on the several chunks.
+29.11 - Daniil Sulimov: **Due to the computational power of my laplop, futher experiments will be conveyed on the several chunks**.
 All worth approaches wil be extrapolated to all dataframe.
 So, the first ideas popped into my mind:
 1. Conduct a research related to outliers;
 2. Normalize data if outliers were found;
 3. Tackle categorical features (e.g. One-Hot Encoding);